369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 So, we want our classifier to output values between 0 and 1, and we need a hypothesis that satisfies this property

-Ourhypothesis is similar to that of linear regression except that we have a function g()
+Our hypothesis is similar to that of linear regression except that we have a function g()
 ```
 	h𝜣(x) = g(𝜣ᵀx)
 ```